CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/grindstone.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets how many interactions it takes to process the recipe.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         weight(int)
         ```

     - `#!groovy float`.
 Sets the chance of an additional output.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `0.0f`).

         ```groovy
         secondaryChance(float)